slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 - People don’t fly business class just for the seat.
 They do it to not have to spend 12 hours with normies.
 The more money you make the more you realize the barriers to luxury are not just for comfort.
 But for seperation.
 - People like to feel in control. if we try them to get them do something, people feel disempowered. if they feel that somebody is deciding for them they say no when they would be happy to go along.
 - people respect who they can’t disrespect.
-- Stop wasting time on fake achievements.
-Learn to fight, build, or make money.
-Real men create, not escape.
 - Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.
 -->